-A draft version of this policy was sent to parents for consultation at the end of the summer term 2021, and responses have been incorporated into the final policy.
-The school will maintain an ongoing dialogue with parents in regard to the delivery of the relationships and sex education elements of the curriculum.
+Parent consultation was carried out in the summer term 2021, and responses were incorporated into the final policy.
+The school maintains an ongoing dialogue with parents in regard to the delivery of the relationships and sex education elements of the curriculum.